 - Timeline #1 – You have 45 days after you sell your property to identify up to 3 new properties.
 This can be done in writing but you have to purchase one or more of them.

 - Timeline #2 – You have 180 days to close on one or more of the three properties that were identified.

-If you were trying to use this method yet missed a deadline, then your Qualified Intermediary (QI) might send the funds back to you.
-If this is the case, you’d responsible for capital gains taxes.
+If you were trying to use this method but missed a deadline, then your Qualified Intermediary (QI) might send the funds back to you.
+If this is the case, you’d be responsible for paying capital gains taxes.

 By using a deferred sales trust, the QI releases funds to the trust instead of you.

 If using a 1031 like-kind property exchange, you’re restricted to investing in real estate property only.